 Value of community fellowship activities

-We participate in the One-Percent Club of the Keidanren (Japan Business Federation), and convert our social contribution activities into monetary value by a method set forth in its annual Survey of Expenditure for Corporate Philanthropic Activities.
+Under the guidance of our Community Fellowship Committee, the Asahi Kasei Group supports the active participation of employees in community fellowship activities.
+In addition, we participate in the One-Percent Club of the Keidanren (Japan Business Federation), and convert our social contribution activities into monetary value by a method set forth in its annual Survey of Expenditure for Corporate Philanthropic Activities.
+The total value of our donations in fiscal 2016 (including community investments) was ¥3,953 million.

 Nurturing the Next Generation